kroll-j/graphserv/doc/usage.rst

 GraphCore commands which modify a graph require *write* access.
 The *shutdown* command requires *admin* access.

-On connection, GraphServ assigns *read* access to each session.
+On connection, GraphServ assigns *read* access to a session.
 Access levels of a session can be elevated by using the *authorize* command, which tries to authorize with the given authority and credentials.

 Password Authority
 ++++++++++++++++++